gera2ld/vimfiles/README.md

   $ curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
   ```

+You may also need Python 3 and Node.js.

 Then install plugins by executing `:PlugInstall` in Vim or NeoVim.

 ## Features